tnfhrnsss/jenkins_slack_notifier/README.md

-# When SonarQube Detects Code Smells (include Hotspots), Send Slack DM to code author
+# When jenkins builds fail, Send message to slack channel with commit author mention.

-It is an application that sends notifications to Slack when jenkins build fail.
+It is an application that sends notifications to Slack when Jenkins builds fail.

 ## Requirements